scylladb/scylla-cloud-getting-started/docs/java.md

  1 | 2023-03-02 23:10:00.000000+0000 |        null |   null |                            null | Glimpse of US - Inutilismo
 ```

-It only updated the field `title` and `updated_at` (the Clustering Key) and since we didn't input the rest of the data, it will not be replicated as expected.
+It only updated the field `title` and `updated_at` (the Clustering Key), and since we didn't input the rest of the data, it will not be replicated as expected.

 ### 3.5 Deleting Data

 Last things last!
 Let's understand what we can DELETE with this statement.
-There's the normal `DELETE` statement that focus on `ROWS` and other one that delete data only from `COLUMNS` and the syntax is very similar.
+There's the regular `DELETE` statement that focuses on `ROWS` and the other one that deletes data only from `COLUMNS`.
+The syntax is very similar.

 ```sql
 // Deletes a single row